profzei/Matebook-X-Pro-2018/Readme.md

 ### DISCLAIMER

-- Read the entire README before you start.
+- For best results, read the entire README before you start and follow the install instruction throughly.
 - I am not responsible for any damages you may cause.
 - Should you find an error or improve anything — whether in the config or in the documentation — please consider opening an issue or pull request.
 - **Complete EFI packs** are available in the [**Releases**](https://github.com/profzei/Matebook-X-Pro-2018/releases) page (please, refer to the rightside menu).